Quickstart: Implementing Top Items with the API

 };

-function but calls a different endpoint and doesn't require a q
+This function is very similar to your existing getQuerySuggestions function but calls a different endpoint and doesn't require a q (query) parameter.
+It also prepares custom titles for the groups.

 Step 3: Update Analytics for different suggestion types